Games-and-Simulations/sc-docker/INSTALL.md

     docker run hello-world

+Now build the images required to run sc-docker.
+Enter the docker directory and run `build_images.sh`.
+Now you're setup to install scbw to manage the game containers.

 You can manually [download docker of specified version](https://download.docker.com) if it is missing from list of packages.
 For example

 - [Ubuntu 17.04 Zesty 64-bit `docker-ce` package](https://download.docker.com/linux/ubuntu/dists/zesty/pool/stable/amd64/docker-ce_17.09.0~ce-0~ubuntu_amd64.deb)